-While many of the core obligations remain the same, there are some key changes that fundamentally affect the way your organisation handles personal data, from the way you talk to customers, to the way you recruit employees.
+While many of the core obligations remain the same, there are some key changes that will fundamentally affect the way your organisation handles personal data, from the way you talk to customers, to the way you recruit employees.

 The most visible change is the new fine, which rises from £500,000 to around £18 million or 4% of your worldwide annual turnover, whichever is greater.
 If you suffer a data breach, you may also need to pay compensation to individuals who have been affected.
-Although the media painted a picture of apocalyptic ruin for any organisation that failed to comply with the new law by the launch date, the ICO has taken a more pragmatic approach when assessing reported data breaches.
-Nevertheless, it is paramount that you are compliant with the new law.
+At first, the media painted a picture of apocalyptic ruin for any organisation that failed to comply with the new law by 25 May 2018.
+However, it is possible that there will be a grace period just after the GDPR comes into force - or at least a period in which any failings will be assessed by the ICO against how much work the organisation has done to meet its new obligations rather than immediate fines.

+We will of course be monitoring how the law is enforced, but it is paramount that you are compliant by 25th May 2018 to reduce risk.
 Perhaps the most significant change is the need to obtain free and unambiguous consent to hold a person's data.
-Implied consent no longer applies, so pre-ticked opt-in boxes don't count.
-This has meant that most organisations have needed to reconfirm consent to some degree with customers, marketing lists and employees.
+Implied consent will no longer apply, so pre-ticked opt-in boxes don't count.
+This means that most organisations will need to reconfirm consent to some degree with customers, marketing lists and employees.
 For anyone under the age of 13, consent must be obtained from their parents.

 The new law also gives people the 'right to be forgotten', which means they can ask you to erase all data you hold about them.
-The new law also gives you less time in which to fulfil Subject Access Requests, so if someone asks to see a copy of all information you hold about them, you only have one month to comply under normal circumstances.
+From 25th May 2018, you also have less time in which to fulfil Subject Access Requests, so if someone asks to see a copy of all information you hold about them, you only have one month to comply under normal circumstances.

 There are other changes that you will need to assess the impacts of, including new categories of personal data, and the requirement to report data breaches within 72 hours.
-For a full list, check out our 12-point outline of the key changes at https://salaw.com/gdpr-getcompliant/

-A GOOD SOLID, COMMETZCIAL AND KNOWLEDGEABLE FITZM.
+For a full list, check out our 12-point outline of the key changes at https://salaw.com/gdpr-getcompliant/ A GOOD SOLID, COMMETZCIAL AND KNOWLEDGEABLE FITZM.